nikitadevendran/uber-data-analytics/README.md

 # Uber Data Analytics
-This project aims to analyze the Uber dataset by creating a dashboard.
-This is done by storing the Uber data on a bucket, loading it onto BigQuery using a Mage data pipeline, and then using Looker Studio to achieve the final output.
+This project aims to analyze Uber data utilizing the dataset through the creation of a dashboard and querying to extract insights.

 # Technology Used
 - Python